jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: When using whichever lvl character from the absorption pile, which team affiliation does one use: mimic's hammer OR the absorption power character?
+Q: When using whichever lvl character from the **Absorption History** pile, which team affiliation does one use: Mimic's (H.A.M.M.E.R.) or the absorption power character's team?

-I'm pretty sure Im using everything on the absorption character, except health and level up condition but want to make sure ...
+A: Mimic gains their powers, not team affiliations.
+Mimic is H.A.M.M.E.R. - it oesn't matter what his absorb guy is for any reason.
+That card isn't even technically in play.

 # [Mirage](http://vs.tcgbrowser.com/images/cards/big/NEW-010.jpg)
 *Set: New Mutants*